Using semi-structured interviews to analyse police officers' decisions to voluntarily resign from the police service in England and Wales.

 |Date due for completion||

-The aim of this research is to consider the reasons for individual officer’s decisions to voluntarily resign from the police service.
-There is currently no academic literature which examines this issue despite a growing number of voluntary resignations within the police service of England and Wales.
+There is currently very little academic literature which examines the issue of why officers resign from the service despite a growing number of voluntary resignations within the police service of England and Wales.

 This research will aim to more fully understand and appreciate the pressures of the policing working environment, the changing nature of crime and policing and the impact of these issues upon the wellbeing and job satisfaction of police officers.
-It will also provide the policing organisation with useful information to potentially avoid wastage of police resources which are invested in the recruitment and training of new policing recruits.
+It will also aid policing organisations on how to address the rise in voluntary resignations.
+This research builds on previous research undertaken by the researchers which involved one police force area but this time has a national approach and is open to police leavers from all forces within England and Wales.

 To evaluate the key and influential motivations behind the decision to resign from the police service.